-Remember that visitors have always been positively welcomed in Anjou.
-Meet the winegrowers, visit the caves and cellars, learn all about winegrowing and which wines to buy.
+There are many exceptional vineyards.
+A well signposted route will guide you round the different wine-growing areas and through picturesque villages.
+Visitors have always been positively welcomed in Anjou.
+Meet the winegrowers, visit the caves, learn all about winegrowing and which wines to buy.
 Of course, we will be happy to introduce you at our favourite addresses.

 Towns and Villages

 A town of art and history where medieval half-timbered buildings compete with grander monuments.
-One of the most imposing is the medieval castle that stands, rock-like at the entrance to the city and behind whose massive towers the masterpiece of the Apocalypse Tapestry is displayed.
+One of the most imposing is the medieval Castle that stands at the entrance to the town.
+Behind its massive towers the masterpiece of the Apocalypse Tapestry is displayed.

 The region offers a rich choice of sports:

-- Golf: No less than six beautiful Golf Courses.
+Golf: No less than six beautiful Golf Courses.

-- Water sports: Kayak and small boats for rent nearby Château de la Buronnière.
+Water sports: Kayak and small boats for rent nearby Château de la Buronnière.
 On several places along the rivers or the lakes you will find the possibility to rent kayaks or boat.

-- Hiking: Many footpaths and hiking trails.
+Hiking: Many footpaths and hiking trails.

-- Theme Parcs: TERRA BOTANICA near Angers: a beautiful plant-themed parc.
+Theme Parcs: TERRA BOTANICA near Angers: a beautiful plant-themed parc.
 An absolute must to visit.
 With amazing gardens, plants and interesting attractions a lovely place to visit for adults and children alike.
 PUY DU FOU: A grand historic theme Park near Cholet.

 Great castles, also for children are the nearby Le Plessis Bourré (an almost fairy-tale Renaissance castle with moats) and the medieval Castle of Angers.